 The overarm throw is an example of a complex, discrete and fast movement with a clear beginning and end.
-It can be divided into six phases: wind-up, stride, arm cocking, arm acceleration, arm deceleration, and follow-through (Werner, Fleisig, Dillman, & Andrews, 1993; Van den Tillar & Ettema, 2007).
+It can be divided into six phases: wind-up, stride, arm cocking, arm acceleration, arm deceleration, and follow-through (Werner, Fleisig, Dillman, & Andrews, 1993; Van den Tillar & Ettema,

+2007).
 Maximal internal rotation, maximal elbow flexion and ball release speed are some of characteristic points, which identify the phases of overarm throw.
 Van den Tillar & Ettema, 2004 used a model that predicted that 73% of the contribution to the ball velocity was explained by the maximal elbow extension velocity and the maximal internal rotation velocity shoulder during the throw.

 The velocity of handball throw is dependent on the aspects such as body segments coordination and the technical skills not only on the on the muscular strength (Marković, S., & Marković, K, 2018).
-Some authors described differences in ball velocity of elite team-handball players revealing that greatest ball velocity was achieved in the standing throw with run-up (26.3 \pm 3.2 m•s-1) rather than the standing throw without run-up (23.5 \pm 2.2 m•s-1) (Bayios & Boudolos, 1998).
+Some authors described differences in ball velocity of elite team-handball players revealing that greatest ball velocity was achieved in the standing throw with run-up ($26.3 \pm 3.2 \text{ m} \cdot \text{s}-1$) rather than the standing throw without run-up ($23.5 \pm 2.2 \text{ m} \cdot \text{s}-1$) (Bayios & Boudolos, 1998).
 This fact indicates that the throwing ball velocity depends on the technique performance, the way the feet, body and arm are positioned.
-It is not determined how much all throwing kinematics parameters separatly have an The aim of this study was to investigate the influence of some kinematics parameters (upper extremity, trunk position) on ball velocity of the handball penalty throw.
+It is not determined how much all throwing kinematics parameters separatly have an influence on throwing ball velocity, which is an extremely difficult research task since the shot is a complex kinetic chain whose parts are almost impossible to isolate and decompose individually.

+The aim of this study was to investigate the influence of some kinematics parameters (upper extremity, trunk position) on ball velocity of the handball penalty throw.

-Thirty female elite handball players (height: 1.73 \pm 0.08 m; mass: 69 \pm 8.9 kg; BMI 22.9 \pm 2; training experience: 12.3 \pm 6.2 yrs), playing in the first Serbian Handball League from two different clubs volunteered to participate in the present study.
+Thirty female elite handball players (height: 1.73 ± 0.08 m; mass: 69 ± 8.9 kg; BMI 22.9 ± 2 ; training experience: 12.3 ± 6.2 yrs), playing in the first Serbian Handball League from two different clubs volunteered to participate in the present study.
 All participants had a certificate from the physician that they were healthy and able to fulfill the requirements that were expected of them, at the time of testing.